-Umbrella companies play a vital role in the contracting industry by handling payroll, taxes, and other administrative tasks.
+Umbrella companies play a vital role in the contracting industry by handling payroll, taxes, and other administrative tasks for contractors.

-This guide looks at how umbrella margins are calculated, payment structures, and other things you should look out for when comparing providers.
+This guide examines how umbrella margins are calculated, payment structures, and other things to look for when comparing providers.

 Payment Structure